 - Draw an X in the center of a piece of paper.

-- Hold the paper in your hand at arm’s length.
+- Hold the paper in your hand at arm’s length, or tape it to a wall.
 Keep it at eye level.

 - While focusing your eyes on the X, turn your head side to side.
-Move as fast as you can without the X getting blurry.
+Start with slow head movements and start to increase speed, but make sure the X is not getting blurry.

-- Do this for 2 minutes or as long as you can handle.
+- Do each of these for 2 minutes or as long as you can handle.
 When you can do the exercises for two minutes without experiencing dizziness, try them again while standing.

 For the most improvement, you must practice gaze stabilization exercises several times per day.
 The more you exercise, the more you will activate neuroplasticity, which will allow your brain to re-establish a connection to your vestibular system and reduce your dizziness.